Bumps on the tongue could be normal as the tongue has naturally occurring tiny elevations called papillae.

 - Mouth rinses: Using a mouth rinse in the form of a warm saline rinse or an antiseptic mouth rinse could help in the healing of bumps on the tongue.
 Warm saline may also provide mild pain relief and is very helpful with canker sores and general mouth pain.
 Antiseptic mouth rinses help to keep infection at bay while healing takes place.

-- Drinking water: You have probably heard the many great health benefits of drinking water.
-Aside from keeping you hydrated, drinking water also helps in reducing the likelihood of getting mouth infections by keeping things moving.
+- Drinking water: Apart from keeping you hydrated, drinking water also helps in reducing the likelihood of getting mouth infections by keeping things moving.

 How helpful was this post?